rahij/ivlesync/README.md

     </script>
 </code>

-Starting dates for the first lesons are defined in test.php...(This is where the calendar sync takes place- forgive me for the poor file naming :p).
+Starting dates for the first lesons are defined in addToCalendar.php...(This is where the calendar sync takes place.
 This should be changed depending upon the current semester.

 Cheers,<br />
 Rahij!